-Mean field theory ~\citep{sirignano2020mean,rotskoff2022trainability} aims to formulate the training dynamics of NN as a stochastic partial differential equation in continuous limit.
-The generalization property analysis via SPDE poses difficulties that doesn't seem to be easy to solve.
+Mean field theory~\citet{sirignano2020mean,rotskoff2022trainability} aims to formulate the training dynamics of NNs as a stochastic partial differential equation in the continuous limit.
+The generalization property analysis via SPDE poses difficulties that do not seem easy to solve.

-There are a number of literature making the analysis of generalization properties of two-layer neural network.
-Most of them leaverage large number law or central limit theorem to represent training dynamics of SGD as a stochastic partial differential equation in continuous limit. ~\citep{mei2018mean} proposes a mean field analysis of training dynamics of two-layer NN via SGD by recasting it as a SPDE in continuous limit.
-However, it is not clear how this method can be generalized to multilayer NN, the analysis of the resulting SPDE is by far an easy task unless under specific cases, the generalization property analysis is therefore also tough.
+There are a number of works analyzing the generalization properties of two-layer neural networks.
+Most of them leverage the law of large numbers or the central limit theorem to represent the training dynamics of SGD as a stochastic partial differential equation in the continuous limit.~\citet{mei2018mean} proposes a mean field analysis of the training dynamics of two-layer NNs via SGD by recasting it as an SPDE in the continuous limit.
+However, it is not clear how this method can be generalized to multilayer NNs, and the analysis of the resulting SPDE is far from easy except under specific cases; therefore, generalization property analysis is also challenging.